- Liberty Living

 Liberty Living are a private landlord, and so rooms managed by us are contracted to students based on a Tenancy Agreement – also known as an Assured Shorthold Tenancy Agreement, or AST.
 This is the most common form of rental arrangement across the UK and protects both the resident and landlord.
 In fact, it’s the only way we can contract rooms to our students.
 It’s good news though for you and your son or daughter – it ensures all obligations are correctly communicated and observed from both sides, to avoid any confusion.

 When it comes to guaranteeing a room, this is only possible when your child has sent a copy of a completed and signed Tenancy Agreement back to the residence application office.
-They also have to pay a £200 Booking Fee.
+They also have to pay a £200 Tenancy Deposit.
 When this is done online, the online application acts as a virtual ‘signature’.

-When it comes to the booking fee, don’t worry – we don’t stockpile them all in some corporate account, letting them collect interest!
+When it comes to the Tenancy Deposit, don’t worry – we don’t stockpile them all in some corporate account, letting them collect interest!
 They are actually stored under something known as the Deposit Protection Service, which acts impartially and is a great help in case of any disputes.

 Please note, the application process above applies only to "direct let" rooms, i.e. those available for any student to be allocated.
 Sometimes a student may have been directed to us, because some residences have specific arrangements with universities where universities allocate rooms in partnership with us.